 A simple barter involves no cost as this involves exchanging goods and/or services for goods and/or services of the same value.
 Compared to one-to-one bartering, concerns over unequal exchanges are reduced in a barter exchange.
 Online bartering exchanges attract fees, typically an initial registration fee or a monthly membership fee of between £20 and £40.
 The exchange will charge between 5% and 10% on transactions.

-There are no direct costs of trade credit, however, there are indirect costs, such as the loss of early payment discount, the effect on the cost of goods and other terms in your relationship with your supplier if you do not adhere to the agreed trade credit terms, the cost of employing someone to chase trade credit that has been granted or make payments when they are due and make and a working capital cost if the net effect of receiving and providing trade credit puts your business in a negative working capital situation (this would need additional funding).
+There are no direct costs of trade credit, however, there are indirect costs, such as the loss of early payment discount; the effect on the cost of goods and other terms in your relationship with your supplier if you do not adhere to the agreed trade credit terms; the cost of employing someone to chase trade credit that has been granted or make payments when they are due; and a working capital cost if the net effect of receiving and providing trade credit puts your business in a negative working capital situation (this would need additional funding).

 The primary cost of a bank loan is interest, which will vary depending on risk of default and which will be lower if the loan is secured and/or when a loan covenant or other information is required by the lender as a condition of granting the loan and as a condition of continued availability.
 Other fees and charges may be applicable such as arrangement fees and insurance.

-The cost of HP / leasing will include rent/instalments covering depreciation of the asset, interest to cover capital costs and maintenance charges.
+The cost of hire purchase HP/leasing will include rent/instalments covering depreciation of the asset, interest to cover capital costs and maintenance charges.
 The higher cost of HP and leasing offers more flexibility than outright ownership of an asset.
-Interest rates will be more favourable for assets with higher resale value (i.e. machinery, agricultural equipment, vehicles).
-Assets that are considered ‘soft’ due to their low resale value (i.e. printers, vending machines, office furniture) will be subject to less favourable rates.
+Interest rates will be more favourable for assets with higher resale value (ie machinery, agricultural equipment, vehicles).
+Assets that are considered ‘soft’ due to their low resale value (ie printers, vending machines, office furniture) will be subject to less favourable rates.

 There are five main direct costs that need to be considered when obtaining finance from friends and family: